variablecolor/sdk/docs/android-quickstart.md

-# Variable Color SDK - Getting Start
+# Variable Color SDK - Getting Started

 ### Initialization
-Before any calls are made into the sdk, please initialize a `Variable` object.
+Before any calls are made into the sdk, initialize a `Variable` object.

-The onErrorListener and OnVariableColorInitializeListener are references are not held onto by our sdk.
+The onErrorListener and OnVariableColorInitializeListener references are not held onto inside this SDK.

 For more context, view InitializationActivity
 ```java